 ABCs of Polish Design & Maestro Penderecki at SIMF

-Another major event will be a unique exhibition titled ABCs of Polish Design presenting works of the most outstanding Polish designers in the context of the centenary of Poland's independence.
-Among the 100 showcased designs, alongside furniture, glass or porcelain universally associated with design, will be several less obvious objects, such as typefaces, logos, children's toys, a locomotive, a neon, a glider or a scooter.
-Visitors will have the opportunity to see unique objects and prototypes that never entered mass production.
-The exhibits will include both contemporary designs and those that are already considered classics.
-The exhibition, presented many times abroad, will open in September in the prestigious Avenuel Art Hall in the Lotte World Mall in Seoul and in October in the Lotte Mall Gallery in Incheon.
+Another major event was a unique exhibition titled ABCs of Polish Design presenting works of the most outstanding Polish designers in the context of the centenary of Poland's independence.
+Among the 100 showcased designs, alongside furniture, glass or porcelain universally associated with design, were several less obvious objects, such as typefaces, logos, children's toys, a locomotive, a neon, a glider or a scooter.
+Visitors had an opportunity to see unique objects and prototypes that never entered mass production.
+The exhibits included both contemporary designs and those already considered classics.
+The exhibition, presented many times abroad, opened in September 2019 in the prestigious Avenuel Art Hall in the Lotte World Mall in Seoul and in October 2019 in the Lotte Mall Gallery in Incheon.

-In late October 2019, a Polish cinematographer will conduct lectures and workshops at the Asian Film Academy as part of the long-term collaboration between the Adam Mickiewicz Institute and the Busan Film Festival.
+In late October 2019, Polish cinematographer Karina Kleszczewska conducted lectures and workshops at the Asian Film Academy as part of the long-term collaboration between the Adam Mickiewicz Institute and the Busan Film Festival.
 The Asian Film Academy is an educational programme accompanying the Busan Film Festival inviting young filmmakers from all over Asia.
-To date, the Academy hosted such Polish film artists like Krzysztof Zanussi, Ryszard Lenczewski, Jerzy Zieliński, Bogumił Godfrejów and Artur Żurawski as guest lecturers.
+The Academy had previously hosted such Polish film artists like Krzysztof Zanussi, Ryszard Lenczewski, Jerzy Zieliński, Bogumił Godfrejów and Artur Żurawski as guest lecturers.

-Undoubtedly a great attraction for music lovers will be the opening concert of the Seoul International Music Festival which will take place in October in the prestigious Seoul Arts Center.
-The concert will feature the KBS Symphony Orchestra performing Maestro Krzysztof Penderecki’s monumental work St. Luke’s Passion.
+A great attraction for music lovers was the opening concert of the Seoul International Music Festival which took place in October 2019 in the prestigious Seoul Arts Center.
+The concert featured the KBS Symphony Orchestra performing Maestro Krzysztof Penderecki’s monumental work St. Luke’s Passion.

-October will also see the premiere of the Polish-Korean album Möbius which will be released as the result of the collaboration between the Adam Mickiewicz Institute, Sinfonia Varsovia and Seoul International Music Festival.
+October 2019 also saw the premiere of the Polish-Korean album Möbius released as the result of the collaboration between the Adam Mickiewicz Institute, Sinfonia Varsovia and Seoul International Music Festival.
 The album includes compositions by Krzysztof Penderecki, Jeajoon Ryu and Gunyong Lee performed by the Sinfonia Varsovia orchestra conducted by Grzegorz Nowak and Ralf Gothoni.